oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ### Configure a Login Action

-Besides the roles assignment just explained, the authentication flow must be customized to add the roles and the username to the custom token claims expected by JHipster applications.
+Besides the roles assignment I just explained, the authentication flow must be customized to add the roles and the username to the access token claims expected by JHipster applications.
 The way to accomplish this task with Auth0 is by adding a Login Action.

-First [configure the editor](https://github.com/auth0/auth0-cli#customization) to use in the environment:
+First [configure your preferred editor](https://github.com/auth0/auth0-cli#customization) to use with the Auth0 CLI:

 ```shell
 export EDITOR=nano